Familiarity Bias: Habit vs. Hunger

 A bug bounty program leverages a crowd of globally sourced researchers in competition to find security vulnerabilities in code.
 The once novel idea of working with the hacker community — maybe the same people who are poking at your software for fun anyway — and creating a communication channel with security researchers to enable responsible vulnerability disclosure has now become mainstream with adoption by companies such as Google and Facebook.

-In a public bug bounty, anyone in the world can submit a potential security vulnerability to an organization, and the first to find a valid bug will be paid a “bounty” and may also be featured in a Hall of Fame.
+In a public bug bounty, anyone in the world can submit a potential security vulnerability to an organization, and the first to find a valid bug will be paid a “bounty”.

 An organization running a public bug bounty will pay the cost of each bounty and manage the overhead of reviewing and filtering all of the reports (identification of false positives, duplicate removal, etc).
 In a public bug bounty, only one out of 10 incoming reports is likely to be a valid true positive.